Iyive language

-Iyive, also referred to as Uive, Yiive, Ndir, Asumbos, is a severely endangered Bantoid language spoken in Nigeria and Cameroon.
+Iyive, also referred to as Uive, Yiive, Ndir, Asumbo (Note: Blench 2020 lists Uive as an alternate spelling, Yiive as the native name, Ndir as the ethnicity of the language's speakers, and Asumbo as a Cameroonian name for the language) is a severely endangered Bantoid language spoken in Nigeria and Cameroon.
 The ethnic group defined by use of this language is the Ndir.

 General information

-Iyive is an indigenous Tivoid language of the Cameroons close to Tiv proper.
+Iyive is an indigenous Tivoid language of Cameroon.
 It is spoken in the Southwest Region in the Manyu division, northeast of Akwaya town on the Nigeria border, Yive village.
-Although they live in Cameroon, the majority of Iyive's linguistic population has been forced to relocate to Nigeria due to conflict.
+Although they live in Cameroon, the majority of Iyive's linguistic population had been forced to relocate to Nigeria due to a tribal conflict; as of 2012, the Cameroonian government was helping the speakers return to Manyu.

+Estimates of the number of Iyive speakers are generally around 2,000, but its level of language endangerment is somewhat unsettled.
+UNESCO's Atlas of the World's Languages in Danger lists Iyive as "severely endangered" in the 2010 edition.
+This corresponds to a language that is only used by the older generations, and rarely, if ever spoken to children.
+SIL International, on the other hand, lists the language as "vigorous".
+Guthrie's 1967 book classified it as moribund.